prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 ## Prisma workflow

-Prisma supports different workflows depending on whether you integrate with an existing database or create a new one from scratch.
-Regardless of the workflow, Prisma relies on the Prisma schema, i.e. `schema.prisma` file.

-In this guide, you will start from scratch and create the database with the [`prisma db push` command](/reference/api-reference/command-reference/#db).
-The workflow for that looks as follows:

-1. Define the database schema using Prisma schema.
+At the core of Prisma is the [Prisma schema](/concepts/components/prisma-schema) – a declarative configuration where you define your data model and other Prisma related configration.
+The Prisma schema is also a single source of truth for both Prisma Client and Prisma Migrate.

-2. Run `prisma db push --preview-feature` which will create the SQL to create the database schema and run it against the database.
+In this guide, you will use Prisma Migrate to create the database schema.
+Prisma Migrate is based on the Prisma schema and works by generating `.sql` migration files that are executed against the database.

-> **Note:** The `prisma db push` command is currently in [preview](/about/releases#preview) and is not recommended for use in production.
+Migrate comes with two main workflows:
+- Creating migrations and applying during local development with `prisma migrate dev`
+- Applying generated migration to production with `prisma migrate deploy`

+For brevity, the guide does not cover how migrations are created with `prisma migrate dev`.
+Rather, it focuses on the production workflow and uses the Prisma schema and SQL migration that are included in the example code.

+You will use Heroku's [release phase](https://devcenter.heroku.com/articles/release-phase) to run the `prisma migrate deploy` command so that the migrations are applied before the application starts.

+To learn more about Prisma Migrate's workflows, check out the [start from scratch guide](/getting-started/setup-prisma/start-from-scratch-typescript-postgres)

 ## 1. Download the example and install dependencies